sjackman/abyss-activity/README.md

 Is the SNV called by both methods?

-	A: Yes.
+> Yes.

 Is the insertion called by both methods?

-	A: No, the insertion is called only by the assembly.
+> No, the insertion is called only by the assembly.

 Hover the mouse cursor over the insertion to see the inserted sequence.
 What is the inserted sequence?

-	A: TCTGGGTTCCTTCAAATCCTGCCT
+> TCTGGGTTCCTTCAAATCCTGCCT

 Compare the inserted sequence to the reference sequence at this location.
 What sequence do the inserted sequence and the reference sequence have in common?

-	A: The insertion duplicates this 8-bp sequence: TCTGGGTT
+> The insertion duplicates this 8-bp sequence: TCTGGGTT

 Load the alignments of the reads to the reference.